If your writing looks professional, so do you.

 - the National Assistive Technology Advisory Board

-To grasp the distinction here, we need only to think about whether we are referring to a specific, named person, place, or thing or whether we are using a generic description.
+To grasp the distinction here, we need only to think about whether we are referring to a specific, named person, place, or thing or using a generic description.
 Formal names such as those above are quite different from nonspecific labels: “the steering committee,” “the regional advisory committee,” “the consortium,” “the county school for the deaf,” “the assistive technology advisory board,” “the planning committee,” “the subcommittee,” the word school in “Sunday school,” and so on.

 The following lists may help clarify the distinction between proper and common nouns and adjectives:

-PROPER NOUN OR ADJECTIVE COMMON NOUN OR ADJECTIVE Ohio University a university in Ohio, an Ohio university Aiken High School a high school in Aiken, one of Aiken’s high schools Stamford Charter School a charter school in Stamford Wabash County the county of Wabash, Wabash and Blackford counties the Barnard College Board of Trustees the board of trustees of Barnard College Regional Education Centers Committee the regional education center advisory boards the Evangelical Lutheran Church in America the Lutheran church in Wabash the Battle of Kings Mountain the battle fought on Kings Mountain, the Kings Mountain battle the Eastern Hemisphere, Eastern Rumelia the eastern bluebird, eastern Ohio, eastern Europe New York State the state of New York the Junior League Spring Fling, the Spring 2018 semester the spring semester the Winter Snowman Run the winter clearance sale the Bachelor of Arts a bachelor’s degree, a bachelor’s in music the Master of Arts a master of arts degree, a master’s degree in education
+PROPER NOUN COMMON NOUN Ohio University a university in Ohio, an Ohio university Aiken High School a high school in Aiken, one of Aiken’s high schools Stamford Charter School a charter school in Stamford Wabash County the county of Wabash, Wabash and Blackford counties the Barnard College Board of Trustees the board of trustees of Barnard College Regional Education Centers Committee the regional education center advisory boards the Evangelical Lutheran Church in America the Lutheran church in Wabash the Battle of Kings Mountain the battle fought on Kings Mountain, the Kings Mountain battle the Eastern Hemisphere, Eastern Rumelia the eastern bluebird, eastern Ohio, eastern Europe New York State the state of New York the Junior League Spring Fling, the Spring 2020 semester the spring semester the Winter Snowman Run the winter clearance sale the Bachelor of Arts a bachelor’s degree, a bachelor’s in music the Master of Arts a master of arts degree, a master’s degree in education

-Another type of abbreviation very commonly called an acronym is more strictly an “initialism”: an abbreviation formed from the initial letters of a compound term and pronounced as a series of letters—CDC (Centers for Disease Control), FBI (Federal Bureau of Investigation), OMB (Office of Management and Budget), and so on.
+Another type of abbreviation very commonly called an acronym is more strictly an initialism: an abbreviation formed from the initial letters of a compound term and pronounced as a series of letters—CDC (Centers for Disease Control), FBI (Federal Bureau of Investigation), OMB (Office of Management and Budget), and so on.

 Likewise, in sentence 3 in the opening exercise, the phrase “frequently asked questions” in the write-out for the acronym FAQ should not be capitalized.

 And one final note: it is also true that even some acronyms themselves are not capitalized: mph (“miles per hour”), rpm (“revolutions per minute”), and cc (“cubic centimeter”), for example.
+When in doubt, consult a reputable dictionary.

-Which lowercased words in the following sentences need to be capitalized?
-Which capitalized words should be lowercased?
+Which lower-cased words in the following sentences need to be capitalized?
+Which capitalized words should be lower-cased?

 - Cleveland Davis has been appointed Chairperson of the Grand Strand Area Transportation Council.